The cold facts of air conditioner testing

 Find out more about our tests and labs here.

 Our split-system air conditioner reviews focus on inverter reverse-cycle models as these make up the majority of air conditioner sales.
-While we no longer put split-system air conditioners through laboratory tests (see how we test below) we do watch for unusual and interesting models and will put these to lab tests if the need arises.
+While we no longer put split-system air conditioners through laboratory tests we do watch for unusual and interesting models and will put these to lab tests if the need arises.

 Our current method